 4.1 A General Meeting may be held at any time during the University's term time.

-4.2 [A General Meeting must be held at least as[twice every University term]].
+4.2 A General Meeting must be held at least one (1) time per academic year within the term dates as set by the University.

-4.3 All members [who have fully paid any fees due to the Student Group] (subject to the Conflicts of Interest section below) shall be entitled to attend a General Meeting and, if they are Student Members, they shall also be entitled to vote at a General Meeting.
+4.3 All members who have fully paid any fees due to the Student Group (subject to the Conflicts of Interest section below) shall be entitled to attend a General Meeting and, if they are Student Members, they shall also be entitled to vote at a General Meeting.

 4.4 The Durham SU Board of Trustees and the Student Groups Committee may each nominate someone to attend and speak at the General Meetings on their behalf should they wish.
 The non-voting delegates from Student Groups Committee and from the Durham SU Board are there to have a regard for matters of good governance, and not to seek to direct the democracy or activities of the student group.
 They should inform the Chair of their attendance, and the reason for their attendance, in advance of the meeting they wish to attend.
 Other persons who are not members of the Student Group may also attend the General Meetings but only with the prior consent of the Committee.